 The Scheme's asset allocation strategy is set by the Board and reviewed regularly.
-The asset allocation strategy for the Scheme was reviewed during the year.
-The pie chart shows the Scheme's asset allocation strategy effective from 1 October 2015 and the new strategy effective from 1 October 2018.
+The asset allocation strategy for the Scheme was reviewed during the year and the existing asset allocation strategy retained.
+The pie chart below shows the Scheme's asset allocation strategy that came into effect on 1 June 2011.